Aditya-Rohan-Singh/cs5113fa22-proj/README.md

 ## How the board is displayed

 - The function display\_board() when called will display the current board from the server.
-It stores the hostnames of the server in a n\*n matrix and while displaying retrieves the emoji assigned to each node from a json file called node-list.json while stores a dictionary in the format hostname:emoji
+It stores the hostnames of the server in an n*n matrix and while displaying retrieves the emoji assigned to each node from a json file called node-list.json while stores a dictionary in the format hostname:emoji

 - Note: The GIF might take some to load.
 But it is there in the README.md